juekr/remote-friendship-lamp/README.md

 <div style="clear:both;"></div>

 **Version 2 update:** Now each lamp can run with the exact same code (because it uses the board ID as identifier instead of hard coded lamp names.
-Also it includes the WifiManager library which lets you easily manage wifi credentials without having to hard code them into the board's code.
+Also it includes the WifiManager library which lets you easily manage wifi credentials without having to hard code them into the lamps.

 ## The basic idea